 With the left in power, nationalizations advanced, and the government and communes took control of agricultural lands, banks, and businesses of various sizes.
 Houses were occupied too.
 All this generated even more instability.

-At this mooment, Mário Soares had already began to stand out.
+At this moment, Mário Soares had already began to stand out.
 He had also returned from Paris at the head of the Socialist Party (PS), a moderate center-left party of social-democrat ideology.

 A year after the revolution, on April 25, 1975, the first free elections were held to elect for the Constituent Assembly.
 That is, these elections would determine the parties that would create a new Constitution.